15th May - 70th Anniversary of the Battle of the Atlantic - GB70BOA

 3rd May - 70th Anniversary of the Battle of the Atlantic - GB70BOA

-On Wednesday May 22nd as part of the Battle of Atlantic Commemoration, Chester & District Amateur Radio Society have a whole day for the club to operate from Fort Perch Rock, New Brighton (pictured left).
 The venue will be open from 10:00 for club members and 11:00 for visitors.
 The site will close at 17:00.
 Everyone is welcome - but can club members who would like to operate or visit please supply David Oakden G3UFO with names and CALLSIGNS.
 This is for David to organise you a free pass.
-Look forward to seeing you on the day.
-73s David G3UFO |

 17th April - Annual Dinner May 28th.